-Homework assignments: There will be roughly bi-weekly homework assignments throughout the term which will vary in length and content.
+Homework assignments: There will be six, roughly bi-weekly homework assignments throughout the term which will vary in length and content.
 Some involve in-class activities and continuing problems started in class, others involve solving exercises related to the material covered in class.
-Only five of your homework assignments will be grade.
-It is your responsibility to not submit a homework if you do not want it to be graded.
+Only five of these six homework assignments will be grade.
+It is your responsibility to not submit a homework assignment if you do not want it to be graded.
 Once the homework is submitted, you cannot withdraw that homework and it will count towards your final grade.
 Once you submitted 5 homework assignments over the course of the semester, any following homeworks will not be graded or considered for the final grade.
-You will typically have 13 days to complete each homework.
-Due dates will be posted in Blackboard and your deliverables are submitted either on both Blackboard and GitHub.
-Late submissions will be penalized by reducing the total number of points possible by 20% of the original total number of points.
-For example, if a homework assignment is worth a total of 5 points, it will only be worth 4 points when submitted within the first 24 hours after the due date, 3 points when submitted during the second 24 hours after the due date, and so on.
+Due dates will be posted in Blackboard and your deliverables are submitted on Blackboard, usually in the form of a link to a Git repository.
+Late submissions will be penalized by reducing the total number of points possible by 10% of the original total number of points.
+For example, if a homework assignment is worth a total of 4 points, it will be worth only 3.6 points when submitted within the first 24 hours after the due date, 3.2 points when submitted between 24-48 hours after the due date, and so on.
 Submissions will not be accepted more than 4 days past the due date.

-Oral presentation: You will give two oral presentations with visual aids on papers assigned by the instructor.
+Oral presentation: You will give two oral presentations with visual aids on papers/readings assigned by the instructor.
 You will be required to provide an in-depth discussion of the paper, as well as an application of its methods/ideas.
-The first presentation will be given before Spring recess, and one after Spring recess.
+The first presentation will be given before Spring recess, and the second presentation after Spring recess.
 You will be able to indicate your preference for the dates on Blackboard.
 More details will be provided in class and on Blackboard.

 Presentation notes: You will need to take notes for two presentation given by your peers, one in each half of the semester.
 This will be on a different date than your own oral presentation and assigned by the instructor.
 You will have until the following Sunday (4 days) to type up your notes and commit them to a shared GitHub repository.
 You may communicate with the presenter to ask for clarifications and the presenter may share visual aids used for the presentation.
-Once you push your notes to the shared repository, the peer assigned to review the notes and the instructor will give feedback and possibly request a revision until the following Wednesday (\geq 3 days).
-You will have until the following Sunday (\geq 4 days) to incorporate that feedback.
+Once you push your notes to the shared repository, the peer assigned to review the notes and the instructor will give feedback and possibly request a revision until the following Wednesday (3 days).
+You will have until the following Sunday (4 days) to incorporate that feedback.
 Both the original submission and the final revision will be considered when assigning a grade.
 The revised version of the notes will be shared with everyone enrolled in the class.
 More details will be provided in class and on Blackboard.

 Final project: The final project will involve designing, implementing, and summarizing a computationally intense statistical analysis.
-The analysis can be chosen by you, but must be approved by the instructor no later than April 19.
+The analysis can be chosen by you, but must be approved by the instructor no later than April 10.
 More details will be provided in class.
 You must submit a written report on Blackboard and the fully functional, well-structured and efficient code via GitHub.
 Specific deliverables depend on the chosen project and will be discussed individually.
 You must ensure that the analysis and all results are fully reproducible.
 The final report and analysis code will not be accepted late.